etiennesky/gdal-frmts-netcdf-issues/PDS_RefactorNotes.rst

 -------------

  * Update test to:
-   * Access some point locations in gdal with both
+   * Access some point locations in gdal with both using gdallocationinfo
    * Use a CF-1 compliance checker optionally?
    * Import back in to TIFF again, check file still same projection, extents, and several locations are still valid.